 Students are provided eye and ear protection, cotton and Kevlar gloves, and leather aprons from Forge-Aprons.com.
 A first aid kit is on hand.

-* Participants MUST wear closed toe shoes and long pants.
-Long sleeve shirts recommended.
+* Participants are encouraged to wear closed toe shoes, long pants and long sleeve shirts.